-We are available to cook at weddings, company parties and any other social gatherings.
-Our professional staff will cook in front of your guests so they can witness and enjoy the art of cooking paella and will later serve the food, buffet style.
+Now serving more areas!
+Available in Northern Idaho (Coeur d'Alene, Hayden, Sandpoint and other areas), Easter Washington (Spokane), Western Washington (Olympic Peninsula, Greater Seattle area and surroundings), Hire one of our teams to cook at your wedding, company party or any other social gathering.
+Our professional staff will cook in front of your guests so everyone can witness and enjoy the art of cooking paella and will later serve the food, buffet style.
 We now offer our exclusive Evening in Spain package, including an intimate, world class flamenco performance by Eric & Encarnación's Duo Flamenco.
 The combination of authentic paella from Spain and the talent of Eric & Encarnación will transport you straight to the Iberian peninsula.
 Visit www.flamencoseattle.com for more info.
+The flamenco performance is currently only available for our Western Washington area.
 Please fill out the contact form below and we will prepare a free custom quote for you.

-We are a small, family owned and operated business, based in the beautiful coastal town of Port Townsend, Washington.
+We are a family owned and operated business than began in 2014 in the beautiful coastal town of Port Townsend, Washington.
+We now cover larger areas and are available for catering events and festivals in Eastern Washington (Spokane Area) and the panhandle of Northern Idaho.

 Paella House started cooking at the local farmers market and quickly began gaining popularity.
 We now attend some of the big festivals in the state of Washington and specialize in private events such as weddings, company parties and all kinds of social gatherings.